The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Open string constructions

 \subsubsection{The Fukaya category}

 We recall briefly the construction of the wrapped Fukaya category of $(\hat{N},\theta_{\hat{N}})$ using quadratic Hamiltonians, as in \cite{abouzaid10}.
 Fix a finite collection of Lagrangian submanifolds, which are conical \eqref{eq:l-cone}, carry brane structures \eqref{eq:brane}, and such that each pair $(L_0,L_1)$ satisfies Assumption \ref{th:no-p-chords} (with a fixed $P$, the same for all pairs).
 These will be the objects of our category.
-For every pair of objects we choose Floer data $(H_{L_{0},L_{1}}, J_{L_{0},L_{1}})$ as in Section \ref{section:LagrangianFloercomplex}; suppressing the choices from the notation, we write $(\mathit{CF}^*(L_0,L_1), \delta)$ for the resulting the Floer complex.
+For every pair of objects we choose Floer data $(H_{L_{0},L_{1}}, J_{L_{0},L_{1}})$ as in Section \ref{section:LagrangianFloercomplex}; this yields the Floer complex $\scrA(L_0,L_1) = \mathit{CF}^*(L_0,L_1)$.

-For each $d \geq 2$, we fix a consistent choice of strip-like ends $\varepsilon_0, \varepsilon_1, \cdots, \varepsilon_d$ over $\mathring{\Sd}$ (Section \ref{sec:pointeddiscs}).
+For each $d \geq 2$, we fix a consistent choice of strip-like ends $\varepsilon_0, \varepsilon_1, \cdots, \varepsilon_d$ over $\mathring{\frakR}_d$ (Section \ref{sec:pointeddiscs}).
 On the universal families $U_{\Sd} \longrightarrow \Sd$, we choose perturbation data

 These should satisfy the conditions of Section \ref{subsec:open-string-operations} when restricted to each fiber of the universal curve, and should be conformally consistent with respect to boundary strata (this is the open string analogue of the condition from Section \ref{subsubsec:neck}).
 Take chords $\mathbf{y} = (y_0,y_1,\cdots,y_d)$, where $y_0$ is associated to the pair $(L_0,L_d)$, and each $y_i$, $i>0$, is associated to $(L_{i-1},L_i)$.
 We then consider the parametrized moduli space $\oSd(\mathbf{y})$ of pairs $(r,u)$, where $r \in \oSd$ and $u:S_r \rightarrow M$ is a solution to \eqref{eq:cauchy-riemann}, \eqref{eq:boundary-condition}, \eqref{eq:asymptoticslagrangian}.
 For a generic choice of perturbation data, these moduli spaces are smooth manifolds with